Rockies vs. Orioles Player Props Betting Odds

-Sportsbooks have set player props for Adley Rutschman, Ryan McMahon and others when the Baltimore Orioles host the Colorado Rockies at Oriole Park at Camden Yards on Friday at 7:05 PM ET.
+The Baltimore Orioles host the Colorado Rockies at Oriole Park at Camden Yards on Saturday at 7:05 PM ET.
+Those looking to place a player prop bet can find odds for Adley Rutschman, Ryan McMahon and others in this game.

 Bet on this matchup or its props with BetMGM!